laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ```

 ## TODO

+### Tomorrow

+- Cupertino datePicker.
+Lol so easy.
+- Build the felt difficulty after a completed workout
+- Save completed workout
+- Link actual completed workouts to calendar

 ### Large prio

-- Graphs could be added in a later version?
+- Graphs
-- Add categories and category colors.
+- Add categories and category colors?
+  - Repeaters
+  - Max hangs
+  It would be nice to distinguish between these.
+  Who can help?
+Matt?

 - Screen hang timer.
   Track completed hangs.